dirko/dirko.github.io/_posts/2016-01-21-Numpy-character-embeddings.md

 # Training

-Now we decide on our embedding size - in our case 5 - and get an initial random parameter vector.
+Now we decide on our embedding size---in our case 5---and get an initial random parameter vector.

 ```python